bevyengine/bevy-website/content/learn/book/storing-data/resources.md

 multi-step process where you first have to get access to the entity, and then its components.
 Often this will involve writing a query.

-Resources make sense when the data is truly singlular and always will be.
+Resources make sense when the data is truly singular and always will be.
 For example, there can only be one master audio volume on a device, so it doesn't make sense to allow for multiple instances.